GovTechSG/techpass-user-docs/docs/support.md

 ## Trouble Signing In - Check Device Status in DEEP Portal

+<span style="color:red">(This is only enabled in the PROD environment and only users participating in the MDM End-to-End testing will encounter this issue.)</span>

 DEEP is a system that helps developers establish a robust security baseline for their devices, while ensuring only compliant devices can access Government engineering resources.

 ### Protecting developer devices